cjprueba/sg-page/README.md

 During the development of this ui kit, we have used many existing resources from awesome developers.
 We want to thank them for providing their tools open source:

-- [Material Tailwind](https://material-tailwind.com/) - Material Tailwind is an easy to use components library for Tailwind CSS and Material Design.
+- [Service Group](https://material-tailwind.com/) - Service Group is an easy to use components library for Tailwind CSS and Material Design.
 - [Hero Icons](https://heroicons.com/) - Beautiful hand-crafted SVG icons.
 - [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
-Nepcha is already integrated with Material Tailwind Kit React.
+Nepcha is already integrated with Service Group Kit React.
 You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!